lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 "off-line" component.
 This is, however, a matter for implementers (though it is also relevant as a policy issue).

-We use the term "root CA" to indicate a CA that is directly trusted by an end entity; that is, securely acquiring the value of a root CA public key requires some out-of-band step(s).
-This term is not meant to imply that a root CA is necessarily at the top of any hierarchy, simply that the CA in question is trusted directly.
+We use the term "trusted CA" to indicate a CA that is directly trusted by an end entity; that is, securely acquiring the value of a trusted CA public key requires some out-of-band step(s).
+This term is not meant to imply that a trusted CA is necessarily at the top of any hierarchy, simply that the CA in question is trusted directly.
+The "trusted CA" may provide its trust anchor information with or without using a certificate.
+In some circumstances such a certificate may be self- signed, but in other circumstances it may be cross signed, signed by a peer, signed by a superior CA, or unsigned.

+Note that in {{RFC4210}} the term "root CA" was used as synonym to "trusted CA".
+This was updated to align with {{X509.2019}} and {{RFC5280}}.
+The term root CA can still be found in the ASN.1 syntax.

-A "subordinate CA" is one that is not a root CA for the end entity in question.
-Often, a subordinate CA will not be a root CA for any entity, but this is not mandatory.
+A "subordinate CA" is one that is signed by another CA and that is not a trusted CA for the end entity in question.
+Often, a subordinate CA will not be a trusted CA for any entity, but this is not mandatory.